 Nina Stanton was the first Chairman of The Copland Foundation and an ardent supporter of The Attingham Trust.
 Her generous legacy provides scholarships which can apply to any of the courses offered by The Attingham Trust.
 Several Nina Stanton Scholarships may be offered each year.
 The Nina Stanton Scholarships cover course fees only.

 Where the course is residential and accommodation and meals are included, these fees will be covered by a Nina Stanton Scholarship.
 Optional additional expenses such as a single supplement will be at the scholar's own expense.

 Download Scholarship Guidelines and Application

-Applications for 2018 scholarships have now closed.
+Applications for 2019 scholarships are now closed.

 Applications must be submitted in full (including references) by the deadline.
 Failure to do so will immediately disqualify a candidate.
 Applications should be submitted electronically to the Copland Foundation (including applications for Royal Collection Studies).
 If you wish to send a hard copy, please include a CD or USB with electronic versions of all documents.